lorenzoviva/PrivateParrot/README.md

 The extension consists of three 🖥 interfaces:
 - The 📩 popup: Click on extension's icon (on top of the browser, next to the search bar) to open the 📩 popup interface
 - An 📎 overlay for each 🗨 webchat.
 This interface will appear on top of the chat input text box.
-- This page, the 📰 Extension's page
+- The 📰 Extension's manual page
 ### 💻 Developers
 Feel free to make a pull request for a new language, a new webchat or to integrate with new models.
 The project is open source and the repository is available at [GitHub/PrivateParrot](https://github.com/lorenzoviva/PrivateParrot).